oracle/node-oracledb/doc/api.md

 read.
 In paused mode the application must explicitly call `read()` to get data.

-The `read(size)` unit is in characters for CLOBs and in bytes for BLOBs.
+The `read(size)` unit is in bytes for BLOBs, and characters for CLOBs and NCLOBs.

 When reading a LOB from the database, resources are automatically released at completion of the readable stream or if there is a LOB error.
-The `lob.close()` method can also be used to close persistent LOBs that have not been streamed to completion.
+The [`lob.destroy()`](#lobdestroy) method can also be used to close persistent LOBs that have not been streamed to completion.

 A Readable Lob object starts out in paused mode.
-If a 'data' event handler is added, or the Lob is piped to a Writeable stream, then the Lob switches to flowing mode.
+If a `data` event handler is added, or the Lob is piped to a Writeable stream, then the Lob switches to flowing mode.